Managing compute pools

 General information

-The YTsaurus system has a feature that manages compute pools and supports pool activities such as:
+The YTsaurus system has a mechanism for managing compute pools, enabling pool actions such as:

 • Creating.